Why Mahashivratri is celebrated ?

 Shiv Maha Puran signifies that the fight among Brahma and Vishnu for establishment of supremacy and Shiva taking the reigns in his hands to calm down situation lead to celebration of Mahashivratri.

 Some have even mentioned that Shiva went to marry Parvati with his Aghoris, skulls, snakes and demons in completely unworldly attire, which lead to celebration of Mahashivratri.
+The day of merger of shiva and sati that is, merging of ki and ka, male and female energy of the Universe is celebrated as Mahashivrati.
+This may be the most probable reason to Why Mahashivratri is celebrated.

 These are the probable reason or significance for celebration of MahaShivratri.
 MahaShivratri is basically a Hindu festival and very much related to inner conscious of a human.